DONATE NOW

 • We use the word “centering” rather than “including” to indicate a deeper level of engagement.
 “Centering” indicates that the voices of certain populations are not just included or invited to participate in an organization’s programming but are the focus of an organization’s work.
 People from centered populations are telling their own stories and programming is intended to be culturally relevant to their experiences.

-For the purposes of the demographic survey, what is the definition of staff?
+For the purposes of the Programs and Demographics Form, what is the definition of staff?

-• For organizations with two or more paid staff: include all staff on payroll (those who are paid by wages or salaries, not by stipends or contract income.)
+• For organizations with two or more paid staff: include only staff on payroll (those who are paid by wages or salaries, not by stipends or contract income).

 • If your organization is primarily volunteer-run, please fill this form out on behalf of your core group of volunteers.
 Please include only volunteers who have leadership, administrative, or program coordination roles and hold a meaningful level of responsibility to manage the organization or group.
 Some examples of meaningful volunteer positions might include a director or program coordinator.

-Do we need to complete the demographic survey?
+Do we need to complete the Programs and Demographics Form?
 If I don’t want to provide information for my board or staff, can I just use “do not know/prefer not to answer/not applicable” for all board/staff members?

 • We ask for demographic data in part to help us identify organizations whose staff and board contain significant representation from one or more of the following centered populations: Black, Indigenous, and People of Color; people with disabilities; and LGBTQ+ people.